|Nutrition Facts (per serving)|

 Experts believe that shepherd's pie originated in northern England and Scotland in the late 1700s after potatoes were first introduced into the United Kingdom.
 The name wasn't given its official name until 1870 and has been considered a staple in British food and around the world ever since.
-Shepherd's pie is usually made with lamb or mutton and is referred to as "cottage pie" when it's made with a different meat, or in this case, a meat substitute.
-Before the introduction of shepherd's pie as the comfort food we know it to be today, a similar pie was commonly made in Scotland, using a pasty crust in place of potatoes.
+Shepherd's pie is usually made with lamb or mutton and is referred to as "cottage pie" when it's made with different meat, or in this case, a meat substitute.
+Before the introduction of shepherd's pie as the comfort food we know it to be today, a similar pie was commonly made in Scotland, using a pastry crust in place of potatoes.

 Ready to make your own comfort food?
 Try this simple vegan shepherd's pie recipe that uses texturized vegetable protein (TVP) for a meaty and filling texture.

-- 4 potatoes, chopped
+4 medium potatoes, chopped

-- 2 tablespoon margarine
+2 tablespoons margarine

 1/4 cup soy milk

-- 1 onion, diced
+1 medium onion, diced

 1 tablespoon vegetable oil

-1 1/4 cups vegetarian gravy
+1 1/4 cups vegan gravy

 1/2 cup green peas

-- 1/2 cup corn
+1/2 cup corn

-- 1/2 teaspoon garlic powder
+1/2 teaspoon garlic powder

-- dash of cayenne pepper
+Dash cayenne pepper

-- Pre-heat oven to 350 F.
+Preheat oven to 350 F.

-- Boil or microwave the potatoes until soft.
+Boil or microwave the potatoes until soft.
 Drain and mash with the margarine and soy milk.
 Add a bit of salt and pepper, to taste.

-- Sautee the onion for a few minutes, until tender, in the vegetable oil.
+Sauté the onion for a few minutes, until tender, in the vegetable oil.